-The area of modern day Bulgaria has been a cultural crossroad since ancient times, while Sofia is the second-oldest capital in Europe (after Athens).
-Even Constantine the Great considered making it the capital of the Byzantine Empire instead of Constantinople.
+The location of modern day Bulgaria has been a cultural crossroad since ancient times, while Sofia is the second-oldest capital in Europe after Athens.
+Constantine the Great even considered making it the capital of the Byzantine Empire instead of Constantinople.

 As I walk around in the old city, I marvel at centuries unfolded before my eyes and try to savor as much as possible of the atmosphere.